Help me plan my trip

 Meal provided: Breakfast, Lunch

-Morning tour of the Cu Chi Tunnels: At 7.00, pick up at hotel & enjoy scenic drive through the countryside as people work on their rice paddies and thatched hut villages scattered along the way.
-Visit a local village making rice paper, a well-known product used to make the delicious spring rolls.
+Morning tour of the Cu Chi Tunnels: At 7.00, pick up at the hotel & enjoy the scenic drive through the countryside as people work on their rice paddies and thatched hut villages scattered along the way.
+Visit a local village making rice paper, a well-known product used to make delicious spring rolls.
 Arriving at the Cu Chi Tunnels to explore part of the 151-mile underground network that zigzagged from the southern tip of the Ho Chi Minh Trail near Cambodia to the Saigon River.
 Cu Chi is a must for anyone interested in understanding a vital aspect of guerrilla warfare fought by the Vietnamese against both the French and the Americans.
-These criss-crossing tunnels were begun in the late 1940s by local resistance fighters looking for a place to hide their weapons from the French.
-Discover secret trapdoors, field hospitals, command posts, underground kitchens, living areas and meeting rooms.
+These crisscrossing tunnels were begun in the late 1940s by local resistance fighters looking for a place to hide their weapons from the French.
+Discover secret trapdoors, field hospitals, command posts, underground kitchens, living areas, and meeting rooms.

 Have Lunch at a local restaurant

-Afternoon tour of Ho Chi Minh: we’ll discover Saigon’s historic landmarks including the War Remnants Museum, established in September 1975 in Ho Chi Minh City, it contains countless artifacts, photographs and pictures documenting some of the less heroic activities carried out by the US army in Vietnam.
-Planes, tanks, bombs and helicopters are also on display.
+Afternoon tour of Ho Chi Minh: we’ll discover Saigon’s historic landmarks including the War Remnants Museum, established in September 1975 in Ho Chi Minh City, it contains countless artifacts, photographs, and pictures documenting some of the less heroic activities carried out by the US army in Vietnam.
+Planes, tanks, bombs, and helicopters are also on display.

-Continue visiting to the 1880s General Post Office and the late 19th century Notre Dame cathedral, located in a peaceful part of the city.
+Continue visiting the 1880s General Post Office and the late 19th century Notre Dame cathedral, located in a peaceful part of the city.
 Ending at Ben Thanh Market or House of Saigon for shopping and café.

 Stay overnight in Ho Chi Minh